 Ticket Granting Ticket

-TGT, is a type of ticket issued to a principal by the AS.
+A ticket granting ticket (TGT) is a type of ticket issued to a principal by the AS.
 The TGT is granted once a principal successfully authenticates against the AS using their username and password.
 The TGT is cached locally by the client, but is encrypted such that only the KDC can read it and is unreadable by the client.
-This allows the AS to securely store authorization data and other information in the TGT for use by the TGS and enabling the TGS to make authorization decisions using this data.
+This allows the AS to securely store authorization data and other information in the TGT for use by the TGS and enables the TGS to make authorization decisions using this data.

-ST, is a type of ticket issued to a principal by the TGS based on their TGT and the intended destination.
+A service ticket (ST) is a type of ticket issued to a principal by the TGS based on their TGT and the intended destination.
 The principal provides the TGS with their TGT and the intended destination, and the TGS verifies the principal has access to the destination based on the authorization data in the TGT.
-If successful, the TGS issues an ST to the client for both the client as well as the destination server which is the server containing secured service/resource.
+If successful, the TGS issues an ST to the client for both the client as well as the destination server which is the server containing the secured service or resource.
 This grants the client access to the destination server.
 The ST, which is cached by the client and readable by both the client and server, also contains session information that allows the client and server to communicate securely.

 There is a tight relationship between Kerberos and the DNS settings of the network.
 For instance, certain assumptions are made when clients access the KDC based on the name of the host it is running on.
 As a result, it is important that all DNS settings in addition to the Kerberos settings are properly configured to ensure that clients can connect.